SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "That's better, let's get the show started."

-With that Rainbow flew to the center of the field.
+With that, Rainbow flew to the center of the field.

 *This is exciting.*

-She flew from the center to the left side of the field a decent way off the ground.
+She flew from the center to the left side of the field, a decent way off the ground.

 She started flying, leaving trails of cloud behind her.